Example Timings for Multiple Attractions

 Are there cloakroom facilities?

 We recommend you only bring essentials with you, bags are not permitted on the ice.
-A limited amount of lockers are available on a first come first served basis for £1 per locker.
-Winter Glow does not accept responsibility for the loss or damage from any cause whatsoever to property or articles left in lockers or not.
+Winter Glow does not accept responsibility for the loss or damage from any cause whatsoever to property or articles left.

 Do you provide skating lessons?